Phoenix-Chen-Git/CCMU/README.md

 </table>

 Figure 2a.
 FNR and FPR vs. Score Cutoff:
-This plot shows how the False Negative Rate (FNR) and False Positive Rate (FPR) change with respect to varying score thresholds.
-Despite the FNR being fixed at 0.1, the FPR remains extremely high (~1.0) across most thresholds, indicating substantial misclassification of negative instances.
+When the score threshold is set such that the False Negative Rate (FNR) equals 0.1, the False Positive Rate (FPR) reaches 1.0.
+This means that, to maintain the desired FNR, the model misclassifies all negative samples as positives.

 Figure 2b.
 ROC Curve:
 The Receiver Operating Characteristic (ROC) curve shows moderate performance with an Area Under the Curve (AUC) of 0.681 for Fold 1.
 However, this relatively high AUC is misleading due to the extremely imbalanced dataset, which inflates performance metrics that depend on true negatives.